Israel-Hamas war death toll spirals over 1,100 as Gaza Strip is bombed and gun battles rage for a third day

 Officials said the Israeli death toll from Hamas' surprise attack stood at 700 Monday morning, but it was expected to continue to rise.
 More than 250 of the dead were people who had been attending a music festival near the border with Gaza when the attack took place.
 At least four U.S. nationals were among the dead, and an undetermined number remained missing.

 Israel has made it clear that it wants vengeance, and in the Gaza Strip, retribution was falling from the sky.
-The airstrikes had killed more than 430 people as of Monday morning, including 91 children, according to the Gaza Ministry of Health.
+The airstrikes had killed more than 490 people as of Monday morning, including at least 91 children, according to the Gaza Ministry of Health.
+It said some 2,750 more were wounded in the strikes.

 In the coming days, Israel is expected to launch a ground incursion into Gaza, a densely packed region sandwiched between the Mediterranean Sea to the west and Israel to the north and east.